 - 1969 Green Camaro Z28

 Every year, this popular car show is held at Dollywood Splash Country and exclusively features classics, hot rods, and customs up to 1972.
 Many of the cars you'll see at these shows are restored classic cars or old roadsters that have been modified with a modern twist.
-Last year, the prizes for this roundup were a 1932 Hi-Boy Roadster and $10,000 in cash.
+In past years, the prizes for this roundup were a 1932 Hi-Boy Roadster and $10,000 in cash.
+Every year brings fantastic new prizes, so there's no telling what your sweet ride could win!

 You can find free parking for the Shades of Past Car Show at the Pigeon Forge municipal lot and Veterans Boulevard with trolley service to the car show.
 Paid parking is available at Dollywood lot "F" for $12 per day.